-(2) Horizon Kinetics Asset Management LLC, the investment adviser to the Small Cap Portfolio of the Kinetics Portfolios Trust (the "Investment Adviser"), has agreed to waive management fees and reimburse Fund expenses so that Total Annual Fund Operating Expenses after Fee Waiver and/or Expense Reimbursements do not exceed 1.64%, excluding acquired fund fees and expenses.
+(2) Horizon Kinetics Asset Management LLC, the investment adviser to the Small Cap Portfolio of the Kinetics Portfolios Trust (the "Investment Adviser"), has contractually agreed to reimburse the Small Cap Fund the portion of the shareholder servicing fee in excess of 0.05% of average daily net assets until at least April 30, 2026.
+In addition, the Investment Adviser to the Small Cap Portfolio has agreed to waive management fees and reimburse Fund expenses so that Total Annual Fund Operating Expenses after Fee Waiver and/or Expense Reimbursements do not exceed 1.44%, excluding acquired fund fees and expenses.
 These waivers and reimbursements are in effect until April 30, 2026, and may not be terminated without the approval of the Board.
 Example.
 This Example is intended to help you compare the cost of investing in the Small Cap Fund with the cost of investing in other mutual funds.
 This Example assumes that you invest \$10,000 in the Small Cap Fund for the time periods indicated and then redeem all of your shares at the end of these periods.
-The Example also assumes that your investment has a 5% return each year and that the Small Cap Fund's operating expenses remain the same (taking into account the expense limitation only in the first year).
+The Example also assumes that your investment has a 5% return each year and that the Small Cap Fund's operating expenses remain the same (taking into account the expense limitations only in the first year).
 Although your actual costs may be higher or lower, based on these assumptions your cost for the Small Cap Fund would be:

-1 Year 3 Years 5 Years 10 Years No Load Class \$167 \$528 \$913 \$1,994
+1 Year 3 Years 5 Years 10 Years Institutional Class \$147 \$498 \$873 \$1,927